-14.10.B Starting Order
+14.9.B Starting Order

 For the first day of the Track Event, the starting order will be determined based on performance scrutineering.
-On subsequent days the start order will be determined based on the total number of Official FSGP Laps completed thus far.
+On subsequent days the start order will be determined based on the total number of Official FSGP Laps completed thus far for Single-Occupant Vehicles, and the Multi-Occupant Vehicle Score as per Reg 14.2.B.

-14.10.C Start Line
+14.9.C Start Line